Spring Allergy Season: Natural & Effective Ways to Prepare

 5. Reduce Indoor Chemical Use

 When the body is already functioning in an inflammatory state, adding to the overload with toxic indoor cleaning products can be harmful.
 If you suffer from spring allergies, you’ll want to ensure that you use clean ingredients around your home.
-Check the ingredients lists on lotions and body products as well as laundry detergent and regular cleaning products, and switch to more natural versions if necessary.
+Look at the ingredients lists on lotions and body products as well as laundry detergent and regular cleaning products, and switch to more natural versions if necessary.

 5 Natural Spring Allergy Remedies